 Advantage and PurCo say it’s not their fault

 Advantage and PurCo say it’s not their fault that she didn’t fill out the pre-inspection report for the rental car.

 “You are told to inspect the car,” a representative wrote to her.
 “The negligence is not with the rental location.”

+The car rental industry’s damage claims process is not always fair to travelers.
 I reviewed Johnson’s case and I have to be honest, I found it to be a borderline one.
 Pre-rental inspections are the driver’s responsibility.
 If the dents weren’t noted on the previous rental, then either Johnson or her insurance company would be responsible — inspection sheet or not.

 At the same time, PurCo and Advantage were behaving suspiciously.
 Dents on the roof?
 Even if she’d inspected the car, she probably wouldn’t have seen those.
 A five-hundred-some-dollar bill?
 Fishy.
 PurCo wasn’t showing much flexibility, and its correspondence could have been interpreted as a kind of bullying: Pay up or we’ll send this to a collections agency.
 (Here’s our ultimate guide to renting a car in 2023.)

 “I am tired of being hassled by them,” Johnson told me.
 (Related: I thought car rental insurance was optional.)